jdvin/whistle-stop/README.md

             3. Both
             4. ???
             5. Profit
-    - need pytorch > 2.0 for flash attention
-        - will try first without and then see if it makes an impact
     - an initial test shows nanoGPT taking 2.5x times as long as HF?!?!
         - definitely nothing to do with the tokenizer
         - compiling doesnt seem to help